eqdchang/eqdchang/README.md

 - 👋 Hi, I’m @eqdchang
 - 👀 I’m interested in web dev and game dev
-- 🌱 I’m currently learning the EQ code base and Unity
+- 🌱 I’m currently learning the EQ code base
 - 💞️ I’m looking to collaborate on who knows, lots of interesting projects out there
 - 📫 How to reach me ... dchang@equisolve.com